taocpp/taopq/doc/Statement.md

 For the purpose of this chapter, it makes no difference which `Type` is used.
 The method takes the statement itself as its first parameter plus additional parameters that will be passed to the statement.
 It returns a `tao::pq::result` that is documented in the [Result](Result.md) chapter.
+In case of an error, i.e. if the statement execution failed, an exception is thrown as documented in the [Error Handling](Error-Handling.md) chapter.

 ### `tao::pq::internal::zsv`